Filtering and Statistical Properties of Unimodal Maps Perturbed by Heteroscedastic Noises

 \section{Concentration inequalities}

 We now give another large deviation result provided by a concentration inequality for our process, which is an interesting general result in itself.
-We continue to consider $Z_t$ as the sum of a Markov chain $X_t$ plus the noise $s(X_t)\epsilon_t$ as we did in the filtering section.
+We continue to consider $Z_n$ as the sum of a Markov chain $X_n$ plus the noise $s(X_n)\epsilon_n$ as we did in the filtering section.
 For a function $K(y_1,\dots,y_n)$ which is separately Lipschitz in each variable $y_j$ with Lipschitz constant $\text{Lip}_j(K),$ we need to estimate

 and find an exponential bound for it.
-Notice that we now admit that the chain and the observational noise are defined on different spaces with probability respectively $\mathbb{P}$ and $\mathbb{P}_{\epsilon}.$ Following a suggestion in \cite{maldonado}, but with a slightly different input, we can rewrite the preceding expectation as
+Notice that we now admit that the chain and the observational noise are defined on different spaces with probability respectively $\mathbb{P}$ and $\mathbb{P}_{\epsilon}.$ Inspired by \cite{maldonado}, we can rewrite the preceding expectation as

 where the first integral in $d\mathbb P$ integrates all that it is following it. \\

 {\bf Assumption CI.} We now suppose that $s$ is a constant function equal to $s_M.$ \\

 Since the variables $\epsilon_j$ are i.i.d. we can apply the concentration bound to the inner integral above and conclude that there is a constant $C_{\epsilon}$ such that